johnosbb/Artificial-intelligence/IOT/markdown/preventative_maintenance_analytics.md

 \text{cov}(A, C) = \frac{\sum_{i=1}^{3} (A_i - \bar{A})(C_i - \bar{C})}{3-1}
 ```

+This becomes:

 ```math
 = \frac{(1-2) \cdot (0.5-0.77) + (2-2) \cdot (0.8-0.77) + (3-2) \cdot (1.0-0.77)}{2}
 ```

+And simplifies to this:

 ```math
 = \frac{(-1) \cdot (-0.27) + (0) \cdot (0.03) + (1) \cdot (0.23)}{2}
 ```

+Giving us a value for the co-variance between A and C.

 ```math
 = \frac{0.27 + 0.23}{2} = 0.25